kramphub/kiya/README.md

 ```
 #### GCP
 You should define `location`, `keyring`, `cryptoKey` and `bucket` for KMS based profiles.
-For Google Secret Manager based profiles a `projectID` is only enough.
+For Google Secret Manager based profiles a `projectID` is sufficient.

 #### AWS
 You should define `location` for SSM (AWS Systems Management) based profiles ; its value is an AWS region.